xarantolus/sensibleHub/README.md

     // Alternatives for programs used by this server.
 Leave blank to use default values.
     // Allows you to set alternative paths for programs, e.g. if you want to use an alternative youtube-dl fork such as [this one](https://github.com/yt-dlp/yt-dlp)
-    "alternatives": {
+    // This section is ignored if running in Docker "alternatives": {
         "ffmpeg": "ffmpeg",
         "ffprobe": "ffprobe",